Primis1/Obsidian-Vault/finance/Portfolio & Stocks/Debt and Restructuring.md

 - It's easier to value different parts of the business, than whole

 ##### Stalking Horse Bid - buying business for `debt + 1$`, requires EI to shore up working capital

+##### Risk aversion:
+- In DM & EM with stable government, bank financing causes bigger risk aversion of firms, which operations are focused on technological growth
+- On a flip side, **equity financing** can